micropython/micropython/docs/samd/pinout.rst

 SAMD51 SPI assignments
 ``````````````````````
-The I2C devices and signals must be chosen according to the following rules:
+The SPI devices and signals must be chosen according to the following rules:

 - The following pad number pairs are suitable for MOSI/SCK: 0/1 and 3/1.
 - The MISO signal must be at a Pin with a different pad number than MOSI or SCK.